 Here’s a quick lesson in how these methods of compensation work: First under the AUM model, a percentage of the assets that we manage are paid to us.
 We are very clear and up-front about our fees.
 We charge .90% for assets totaling under one million, and .75% for assets totaling over one million, for our ongoing planning services.
 We also work with a money manager, Formula Folios, who will oversee your investments.
 They have a range of fees, depending on the type of investments or allocations you choose (.25% – .75%).
 For the most part, our clients end up paying fees that total about 1.25% of their total AUM.
 Simply put, an individual (or couple) that invests $100,000 with us, will pay approximately $1,250 annually.
 These fees are deducted monthly, directly from your investments.

 Good retirement planning typically involves insurance in one way or another, whether that is in the form of health insurance, life insurance, annuities, or all of these together.
 The insurance industry’s way of compensating agents is through commissions.
 However, commissions do not reduce the original principal amount you invest.
 These commissions are already factored into a company’s products, and can be paid to an agent as a one-time payout or an ongoing payout, for a specified period of time.

-Jill has been working in the insurance industry for eight years.
+Jill has been working in the insurance industry for over a decade.
 She has held her Life, Health and Fixed Annuities license in Pennsylvania since 2013.
 Her main role at K Financial is managing the operational aspects of the company, but she also specializes in assisting clients with healthcare, pre-retirement, through the state exchange.
 Jill graduated with her Masters Degree from California University of Pennsylvania and also volunteers as a Certified Mediator, specializing in Elder Issues.